Dowsley/hotel/README.md

 	- Pay attention to rotation (and things that cant or shouldn't be rotated, like wall stuff)
 - [...]
 UI + Better controls and handling (BIG FEATURE)
 	- Closer to habbo!
 But better.
 Will need to find assets.
-	- [ ] Basic dock with buttons.
-Should probably be vertical on the left for clean look.
+	- [X] Basic dock with buttons.
-	- [ ] Inventory
+	- [...]
+Inventory
-		- Should show preview of all items.
+		- [X] Should show preview of all items.
-		- For now, we should have 99 instances of each type of item.
+		- [X] For now, we should have 99 instances of each type of item.
+        - [...]
+Deduct items when placing
 	- [ ] Interaction Modes (start top to bottom for ease)
 		- [ ] Place: Triggered either from inventory or from clicking "move" on a furni from Select mode.
 			- Build mode: Inventory & placing objects
 			- Should mostly look like what it already does now
 		- [ ] Select: Clicking will select furnis
 			- Popup with actions should appear.
-			- Actions: Rotate, move, pick up.
+			- Actions: Rotate, move, pick up (adds back to inventory)
 - [ ] Spike: Generate Furni Data AUTOMATICALLY from assets folder
 	- We already have a strict sizing for spritesheets.
 	- We already have strict naming for variations